oVirt/ovirt-site/source/uncategorized/setupnetworks-syncnetworks.html.md

 ## What is Sync Network?

+Logical Network definition can get out-of-sync with the Host network device for several reasons (stated below).
+This state will occur naturally even without the enhancement in place.
+We need to be able to notify the Admin when it happened & grand him control over the situation.

-"Sync Network" is a proposed enhancement to "Setup Networks" feature which is targeted to solve a few issues:
+"Sync Network" is a proposed enhancement to "Setup Networks" feature which is targeted to the following cases:

 *   When a host is added to the system it will by default receive a "management" network which is a VM network (implemented as bridge) with MTU 1500 and default boot-protocol details (TODO fill).